 As per my resume and for all practical/financial purposes, I am an ex-software architect – Java being my primary focus.
-I joined my first (and last?) software firm – a Global Top 10 IT Giant – nine days after my graduation and fell in love with my job.
-At first “slowly, and then all at once” 😉 (to quote from “The Fault In Our Stars”) and was a happy computer nerd for more than a decade (12 years to be exact).
+I joined my first (And last?
+I hope not!) software firm – a Global Top 10 IT Giant – nine days after my graduation and fell in love with my job, at first “slowly, and then all at once” 😉 (to quote from “The Fault In Our Stars”) and was a happy computer nerd for more than a decade (12 years to be exact).

 What’s in a name?

-Interesting sidenote: Since that first name change, our son has changed our names at regular interval over the years.
+Interesting Side Note: Since that first name change, our son has changed our names at regular intervals over the years.
 Here are some of my favorites: